The varnish is the final step for painting. It protects acrylic painting for years from all negative factors and make it just even more beautiful.

 - How to remove varnish from an acrylic painting

 Pro tip: If you need a photo of your painting, make it before varnishing!

 Always test your varnish first.
-Varnishing can have unexpected results such as cloudy finish.
+Varnishing can have unexpected results such as a cloudy finish.

 If you are using the impasto technique, it’s recommended to wait 1-2 weeks before applying the isolating coat or varnishing.